RenderKit/ospray-studio/doc/components/scenegraph.markdown

-% OSPRay Studio Scene Graph
+### OSPRay Studio Scene Graph

-OSPRay Studio's scene graph (SG) is a `directed acyclical graph(DAG)` structure that is an abstraction of `OSPRay` scene hierarchy into a graph comprised of `sg::Nodes`.
-In contrast to the old OSPRay SG, the new OSPRay Studio SG does _not_ have a 1:1 correspondence with OSPRay scene objects.
+OSPRay Studio's scene graph (SG) is a *directed acyclical graph* (DAG) structure that provides an abstraction of OSPRay's rendering hierarchy via a graph comprised of `sg::Nodes`.
+In contrast to the old OSPRay SG, the new OSPRay Studio SG does *not* have a 1:1 correspondence with OSPRay scene objects.
 Instead, the OSPRay Studio SG presents a higher level interface comprising of a subset of OSPRay scene object types along with scene graph specific node types, together comprising the `sg::Nodes` types.

-## SG Design Overview
+#### SG Design Overview

 The OSPRay Studio SG provides a high-level representation of OSPRay objects which are flexible for organization within the DAG.
 The SG is comprised of _nodes_, which can represent OSPRay objects, custom data importers/exporters, and even individual parameters for other nodes.
 Nodes are connected with parent-child relationships.
 Every node has an array of parents node hence forming a directed acyclical graph structure.
-This graph structure is easy to traverse using parent-child links either via get methods like `node.child(child-name-string)`or via access specifiers like `node[child-name-string]`.
+This graph structure is easy to traverse using parent-child links either via get methods, such as `node.child("childName")`or via access specifiers like `node["childName"]`.

 All nodes classes manage node-data and node-state using the standard `sg:Nodes` API, while certain node classes provide routines which are specific to that node-type like a lights-manager node type would provide API to add/remove lights.
 Complex functionality, such as updating, committing, and rendering is handled by _visitors_, which traverse the graph, performing various actions based on nodes visited.

 The general SG design is to build the scene heirarchy with nodes, then traverse the SG with visitors.

----

-## Nodes
+#### Nodes

 The `Node` class, declared in `sg/Node.h`, is the backbone of the SG. `Node` itself is an abstract base class.
 All node types inherit from it.
 This class